coty-crg/Spline/README.md

 [Assets/SplineTool/ReadMe.pdf](Assets/SplineTool/ReadMe.pdf)

 ### License
-[license.md](license.md) - In order to use Corgi Spline in your project, you must purchase it from the Unity Asset Store.
+[license.md](license.md) - In order to use Corgi Splines in your project, you must purchase it from the Unity Asset Store.
 Source code is provided as reference.